seb-schulz/onegate/README.md

+**This repository has been archived and is no longer maintained.
+The code remains available for reference purposes, but no further updates or support will be provided.**

 # OneGate

 OneGate is a legacy-free single-sign on service.
 It uses rather passkeys or fido2 stick for user authentication than passwords.